xebialabs/blueprints/gcp/basic-gke-cluster/README.md

 gcloud compute zones list
 ```

-Follow `gcloud init` and select default Zone (for example, `europe-west1`).
-Make sure you use the same zone as the one selected during blueprint execution.
+Run `gcloud init` and select a default zone (for example, `europe-west1`).
+Make sure you use the same zone as the one that you select when you answer the blueprint's questions.

 ```sh
 gcloud init